Leminhbinh0209/profile/README.md

-This is my resume writing by html, css: https://leminhbinh0209.github.io/Resume/
+The resume designed by myself, visit at https://leminhbinh0209.github.io/Resume/